 If you're unable to go on a bareboat charter to get your Mackeral, we recommend doing a fishing charter with Willfish.

 Line, runner ball sinker (thread but not attached), swivel, wire trace and hook.
 Good over sand and mud, where some movement helps to attract fish such as flathead.
-Bean-shaped sinkers are sometimes preferred when line must be kept in place.
+Bean-shaped sinkers are sometimes preferred when the line must be kept in place.

 Recommended by pros for working reef areas.
 A line threaded through a ball sinker and attached to the hook runs freely and maximises sensitivity to bites, minimises snagging, and does not deter timid fish that might baulk at the sinker's dead weight.